superstreamlabs/kafka-analyzer/README.md

 - **Interactive Mode**: You'll be prompted for your email address
 - **Config File Mode**: Add an `"email"` field to your configuration file
 - **Skip Email**: If no email is provided, the analysis will run but no file-based output will be generated
-- **Privacy**: Emails are stored securely in Supabase for report generation purposes only
+- **Privacy**: Your email is used only for report generation and is stored securely

 ## 🔧 Command Line Options